 Each participant must hold an MBBS or equivalent.

-It is recommended that participants have completed a minimum of 1 year post internship and have some general practice or gynaecology outpatients experience.
+Participants should have completed a minimum of 1 year post internship and have some general practice or gynaecology outpatients experience.

-Our Women’s Reproductive and Sexual Health course is available for medical practitioners who have more limited experience of women’s reproductive and sexual health in the Australian context
+Our Women’s Reproductive and Sexual Health course is available for medical practitioners who have more limited experience of women’s reproductive and sexual health in the Australian context.